 Does my insurance cover weight loss surgery?

-We have a team of insurance specialists to help you through the insurance maze.
 Insurance coverage is one of the biggest concerns among bariatric patients.
 The fact that your surgeon feels surgery is medically necessary and that you meet the surgical eligibility criteria does not automatically mean that your insurance company will pay for surgery.
 The surgical coverage benefit is primarily determined by the policy holder’s employer, not the insurance company.